BitGreen Achieves Market Capitalization of $751,382.81 (BITG)

-BitGreen (CURRENCY:BITG) traded flat against the dollar during the 24 hour period ending at 12:00 PM Eastern on March 11th.
-During the last week, BitGreen has traded flat against the dollar.
-One BitGreen coin can now be bought for $0.0629 or 0.00000113 BTC on major exchanges.
-BitGreen has a market capitalization of $751,382.81 and approximately $8,573.00 worth of BitGreen was traded on exchanges in the last 24 hours.
+BitGreen (BITG) traded flat against the U.S. dollar during the one day period ending at 21:00 PM E.T. on March 16th.
+BitGreen has a total market capitalization of $751,382.81 and approximately $8,573.00 worth of BitGreen was traded on exchanges in the last 24 hours.
+Over the last seven days, BitGreen has traded flat against the U.S. dollar.
+One BitGreen coin can now be bought for $0.0629 or 0.00000113 BTC on cryptocurrency exchanges.

 - Hedera Hashgraph (HBAR) traded flat against the dollar and now trades at $0.36 or 0.00000629 BTC.